How to celebrate mabon

 During Mabon, people gather to reflect on the abundance of the harvest and give thanks for the abundance in their own lives.
 It is a time to express gratitude for the gifts of the Earth and to connect with the natural world around us.

-See also How to light a wood burner
+See also How to make a crown out of cardboard

 Many pagans celebrate Mabon by creating altars adorned with symbols of the season, such as harvested fruits, vegetables, and grains, as well as leaves and acorns.
 They may also light candles to represent the balance of light and dark, and perform rituals to honour the changing of the seasons.